SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/standard-app/app-store/user-guide.md

     ![Add at least one link -screenshot][img3]

 3. [Choose a type][2].
-4. Enter a URL and a an accompanying text
+4. Enter a URL and an accompanying text.
 5. Click **Save Settings**.

 **Examples:**